webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates a Sending SMS batch model.
+// Create a Sending SMS batch model.
 $model = new SendingSMSBatchRequest();
 $model->setFichier("fichier.csv")

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->sendingSMSBatch($model);

 // Handle the response.